Photo credit: Frank Neufeld

 Her paintings continue to resonate with collectors, curators, and kindred spirits alike.

-“I grew up in the northernmost town on mainland Scotland, surrounded by vast moorland and the wild sea.
-From an early age, I was drawn to stories, myths, and the world’s odd little curiosities.
-I often felt slightly out of step with those around me, and that sense of difference has shaped both who I am and the work I make.
+“I grew up in the northernmost town on mainland Scotland.
+From a young age, I was drawn to stories, myths, and strange little curiosities.
+I often felt a bit out of step with the people around me, and that sense of difference has shaped both who I am and the work I make.

-My grandmother’s love of clowns and witchcraft also left a lasting impression.
-Those early fascinations still surface in my visual language.
-Ruffles, bowties, and recurring symbols act as bridges between personal memory and something older, universal, and strangely comforting.
+My grandmother’s love of clowns and witchcraft also left a strong impression on me.
+Those early influences still show up in my paintings.
+Ruffles, bowties, and recurring symbols connect personal memory to something older, stranger, and familiar at once.

-My paintings grow from lived experiences.
-They are not portraits in a traditional sense, but reflections on interior life.
-I am interested in the things we carry quietly, and in how our experiences, family history, and inherited stories continue to shape us.
+My work comes from lived experience.
+These are not portraits in the usual sense, but reflections on inner life.
+I am interested in what we carry quietly, and in how experience, family history, and inherited stories continue to shape us.

-With my current series, Machair, this enquiry turns more directly toward place.
-Not as a place I left behind, but as something I continue to carry.
-A way of understanding how the memories, the stories, and the history of your hometown become internalised.
+With my upcoming series, Machair (2027), this turns more directly towards place.
+Not as something I left behind, but as something I still carry with me.
+The work is about how the memories, stories, and history of a hometown become part of your inner world.

-Through my work, I create moments of recognition.
-Not reassurance, but a pause.
-A sense that what feels unusual or solitary may, in fact, be shared.”
+Through my work, I want to create moments of recognition.
+A pause.
+A feeling that what seems unusual or lonely may, in fact, be shared.”